JuliaTesting/TestReports.jl/docs/src/manual.md

 end
 ```

-`recordproperty` will have no affect during normal unit testing.
+`recordproperty` will have no affect during normal testing with `Pkg.test`.

 The added properties will be added to the corresponding testsuite in the generated report.
 Multiple properties can be added, and a property added to a parent `TestSet` will be applied